 - Sending progress notes to your child's school to show attendance and assignment completion

-- Learn about support and resources available at your child's school, including assistance through a Section 504 Plan or an Individualized Education Plan.
+- Providing information about support and resources available at your child's school, including assistance through a Section 504 Plan or an Individualized Education Plan.

-- Provide information to your child's school about how his illness may impact his learning.
+- Providing information to your child's school about how his illness may impact his learning.

-- Make referrals for home instruction if your child's doctor says that he is too sick to go back to school for a period of time.
+- Making referrals for home instruction if your child's doctor says that he is too sick to go back to school for a period of time.

 Children’s at Egleston and Children’s at Scottish Rite each have a schoolroom with state-approved textbooks, computers and other learning tools.

 - Schoolrooms are staffed with teachers and volunteers.

 - Patients are scheduled for school as soon as they are medically able.

 - Bedside instruction may be available to patients who need to remain in their hospital room.